The Importance of a Defense Attorney

 The basic duty of the defense counsel, as an officer of the court, is to serve as the accused’s lawyer by advocating with courage and devotion.
 In essence the criminal attorney should render quality, effective representation in the defendant’s best interest, no matter how small or large the perceived seriousness, or finality of penalties of the case.

-If a defendant is found guilty, the defense attorney prepares for sentencing and offers mitigating circumstances to the sentencing judge.
+If a defendant is found guilty, the importance of a defense attorney prepares for sentencing and offers mitigating circumstances to the sentencing judge.
 For instance, in cases where the defendant has no criminal history, or any other mitigating circumstances, the defense attorney can make a case for the lightest sentence.

 Researcher of the Case